-Miller, Neveu and Reese
+Miller, Reese and Rettig

 The Company entered into an employment agreement on January 1, 2002 with Mr. Miller.
-Under the employment agreement, Mr. Miller is provided a base salary, currently set at \$800,000.
+Under the employment agreement, Mr. Miller is provided a base salary, currently set at \$950,000.
 The employment agreement also entitles him to receive an annual bonus and to participate in the Company's incentive, savings and retirement plans.
 The agreement has a term of three years and is automatically extended on an annual basis.
 The agreement provides for a base salary, participation in employee incentive plans, and employee benefits as generally provided to all employees.

 In addition, the agreement contains certain termination provisions.
-If the employment relationship is terminated by the Company for any reason other than or if the employment relationship is terminated by the employee for Good Reason, the employee is entitled to receive three times the sum of his current base salary plus the highest annual bonus received by the employee over the preceding three-year period, three times the amount equal to the total of the employer matching contributions under the Company's Retirement and Thrift Plan and Supplemental Savings Plan, and three years participation in the Company's welfare and medical benefit plans.
-The employee shall have the right, during the 60-day period after such termination, to elect to surrender all or part of any stock options held by the employee at the time of termination, whether or not exercisable, for a cash payment equal to the spread between the cost of the option and the highest reported per share sales price during the 60-day period prior to the date of termination.
+If the employment relationship is terminated by the Company for any reason other than or if the employment relationship is terminated by the employee for Good Reason, as defined below, Mr. Miller is entitled to receive three times the sum of his current base salary plus the highest annual bonus received by him over the preceding three-year period, three times the amount equal to the total of the employer matching contributions under the Company's 401(k) Plan and Supplemental Plan, and three years participation in the Company's welfare and medical benefit plans.
+Mr. Miller will have the right, during the 60-day period after such termination, to elect to surrender all or part of any stock options held by him at the time of termination, whether or not exercisable, for a cash payment equal to the spread between the exercise price of the option and the highest reported per share sales price during the 60-day period prior to the date of termination.
 Any option not so surrendered will remain exercisable until the earlier of one year after the date of termination or the stated expiration date of the specific option grant.

-- voluntary termination;
+- · voluntary termination;

-- termination for cause (as defined);
+- · termination for cause (as defined);

-- death; or
+- · death; or

 - long-term disability;

-Under the agreement, termination by the employee for "Good Reason" means
+Under the agreement, termination by Mr. Miller for "Good Reason" means

-- the assignment to the employee of any duties inconsistent with his current position or any action by the Company that results in a diminution in the employee's position, authority, duties or responsibilities; - a failure by the Company to comply with the terms of the agreement; or - the requirement of the employee to relocate or to travel to a substantially greater extent than required at the date of the agreement.
+- the assignment to him of any duties inconsistent with his current position or any action by the Company that results in a diminution in his position, authority, duties or responsibilities; - a failure by the Company to comply with the terms of the agreement; or - requiring Mr. Miller to relocate or to travel to a substantially greater extent than required at the date of the agreement.